pingcap/docs/v3.0/how-to/deploy/tidb-in-kubernetes-prerequisites.md

 ## A case of planning TiDB clusters

-This is an example of deploying 5 clusters (3 PDs + 3 TiKVs + 2 TiDBs), where PD is configured as 2C 4GB, TiDB as 8C 32GB, and TiKV as 8C 32GB.
-There are seven Kubernetes nodes, three of which are both master and worker nodes, and the other three are purely worker nodes.
+This is an example of deploying 5 clusters (each cluster has 3 PDs, 3 TiKVs, and 2 TiDBs), where PD is configured as 2C 4GB, TiDB as 8C 32GB, and TiKV as 8C 32GB.
+There are seven Kubernetes nodes, three of which are both master and worker nodes, and the other four are purely worker nodes.
 The distribution of each component is as follows:

 + Single master node: